Empire4946/empifySOUTH/README.md

 <h3 align="center">Next Generation Hub.</h3>

 ## What's EmpifySOUTH?
-A script-hub that spoofs everything you need.
+A script-hub where it is all about perfection.

 ## Supported Games